DavidWong123/WMU102-MAKERS/README.md

 # WMU102-MAKERS
 This is an assignment for WMU102 Makers.

-Anemia Prediction With Machine Learning
+Project Title: Anemia Prediction With Machine Learning

 Group 3 Members:
 (a) Saw Yoong Kang (146280)